O'Donovan Rossa Bridge

 Replacing a short-lived wooden structure, the original masonry bridge on this site was built in 1684 as a five-span simple arch bridge, and named Ormonde Bridge.
 The construction was overseen by William Robinson.

-Between 1752-61, George Semple and his brother John Semple I was consulted on the design and maintenance of the bridge and possible construction of a new bridge.
+Between 1752 and 1761, George Semple and his brother John Semple I were consulted on the design and maintenance of the bridge and the possible construction of a new bridge.

 In December 1802 this bridge was swept away during a severe storm which also damaged Ringsend Bridge and Lucan Bridge.